Antonystar/kinksrp/README.md

 # kinksrp
-Web application designed special for the roleplay community
+Web application designed specially for the roleplay community